stonecoldpat/anysender-voting/README.md

 checkBalance(wallet: Wallet)
 ```

-It will contact the any.sender service with the signer's address and return the customer's balance.
+It contacts the any.sender service with the signer's address and return the customer's balance.

-Our backend is simply.
+Our backend is simple.
 It just tallies all deposits (alongside pending/spent relay transactions) to work out the current balance.

 ### Preparing the relay transaction for any.sender